mpospese/markdown-cv/index.md

 ## Experience

+**Senior iOS Engineer, PassiveLogic (2023 – Present)** Develop a building management application that generates accurate 3D floor plans through lidar technology.
+Prototype new ideas to help with feature definition.
+Collaborate with design and product teams to create a world-class mobile experience.

 **iOS Chapter Lead, Y Media Labs (2022 – 2023)**
 Elevated iOS Engineering across teams through education, thought leadership, mentorship, and establishing and promoting best practices.
 Responsible for the creation and release of over a dozen open source Swift packages that accelerate development, reduce bugs, and inject accessibility features across projects.